jacobmw/puppet-assessment/README.md

 **Add something that will display the hostname and role of the machine on login.
 This should be consistent on all future instances.**

-### Go faster

-The TTFB of requests to the app is very slow, the app is stateless and the data it returns is the same / only gets updated every 30 minutes (well, let's pretend that is the case).
-If the app is down, users want to receive stale or out of date information rather than an error.

-**In some way, speed up the majority of requests, showing the new data when it is updated and allowing the app to be down.**

 ### Keep on running

 Currently, the application is run with an exec and backgrounds the process.